 - Develop withdrawal symptoms relieved by the use of the substance

-Not all addictions are created equal.
+Not all s are created equal.
 The DSM-V also allows clinicians to specify the severity of a substance use disorder.
 Two or three of the above symptoms indicate the mild presence of a substance use disorder, while six or more symptoms indicate a severe problem.
 They can also specify whether the person is in “early remission,” “sustained remission” or “on maintenance therapy” for the substance use disorder.

 Commonly Abused Substances

-Theoretically, an addiction can develop from the use of any substance that produces a desired effect.
-Some have even proposed the idea of “food addiction” to describe the origin of binge eating disorder!
+Theoretically, an can develop from the use of any substance that produces a desired effect.
+Some have even proposed the idea of “food ” to describe the origin of binge eating disorder!
 However, some substances are more likely to be abused by those with a substance use disorder than others.
 These substances include:

 - Alcohol.
 Alcohol is a commonly used drug, but some people go on to develop a dependency on it.
 Nearly six percent of all global deaths in 2012 could be attributed to alcohol abuse.

 - Caffeine.
 Caffeine may be the most widely used drug, as it is found in beverages such as coffees, teas and sodas.
-When caffeine use becomes excessive and interferes with everyday life, it can lead to addiction, dependency and withdrawal symptoms.
+When caffeine use becomes excessive and interferes with everyday life, it can lead to , dependency and withdrawal symptoms.